-- 2.45 soil gas inlets, n- Air transfer openings to the face of adjoining granular aggregate or soil sometimes referred to as suction points for ASD systems. - 2.46 soil gas retarder, n- Pliable sheeting, such as plastic, that is intended to establish a barrier between soil gas and enclosed spaces within a building. - 2.47 soil gas vent system, n- Individual and complete configuration for controlled soil gas venting that includes exhaust vent piping extended from gas permeable materials within a soil gas collection plenum(s) to the system exhaust at the roof. - 2.48 subbase, n- A layer of aggregate on top of the subgrade. - 2.49 subgrade, n- In situ soil with or without imported materials used to build a base. - 2.50 sub-membrane depressurization, n- A radon mitigation technique designed to maintain lower air pressure in the space under a soil gas retarder membrane than above it by use of an ASD fan drawing air from beneath the membrane. - 2.51 sub-slab depressurization, n- A soil gas mitigation technique designed to maintain lower air pressure under a floor slab than above it by use of an ASD fan installed in the soil gas system piping that draws air from below the floor slab. - 2.52 termination bar, n- A mechanical fastening component for securing the edges of soil gas retarder membranes. commonly made of rigid stainless steel, aluminum, or plastic.
-Other methods and products, where suitable for the environment, can be an equivalent method, including wood strips and flexible plastics adequately anchored. - 2.53 thermal envelope, n- The basement walls, exterior walls, floors, ceilings, roofs, and any other building element or assemblies that enclose conditioned space or provide a boundary between conditioned space and exempt or unconditioned space. - 2.54 townhouse, n- A single-family dwelling unit constructed in a group of three or more attached units where each unit extends from the foundation to the roof and has a yard or public way on at least two sides. - 2.55 trunks, n- Air duct piping.
+- 2.40 soil gas, n- Air within soil that can contain radon or other hazardous gasses or vapors. - 2.41 soil gas collection plenum, n- A three-dimensional enclosure, in whatever shape it may be, constructed for collecting radon and other soil gases from under slabs, soil gas retarders and from behind walls that surround a void or gas-permeable layer.
+This description of the cavity under a commonly configured foundation observes that there are at least six sides to this enclosed airspace and that none are perfectly sealed, especially at the side facing soil. - 2.42 soil gas collection well, n- A pit designed as a soil gas inlet as a means to transition from soil gas collection plenums to soil gas vent pipes or to join multiple trunks or branches of a soil gas inlet trunk. - 2.43 soil gas control, n- Planned control of soil gasses to reduce intrusion of radon concentrations or other pollutants into indoor air. - 2.44 soil gas inlets, n- Air transfer openings to the face of adjoining granular aggregate or soil sometimes referred to as suction points for ASD systems. - 2.45 soil gas retarder, n- Pliable sheeting, such as plastic, that is intended to establish a barrier between soil gas and enclosed spaces within a building.
+Commonly referred to as "vapor barrier." - 2.46 soil gas vent system, n- Individual and complete configuration for controlled soil gas venting that includes exhaust vent piping extended from gas permeable materials within a soil gas collection plenum(s) to the point of system exhaust. - 2.47 stretched-string method A method for measuring distances by a marked string or flexible tape measure that allows measurement of distances that air may travel around intervening obstacles. - 2.48 subbase, n-A layer of aggregate on top of the subgrade. - 2.49 subgrade, n- In situ soil with or without imported materials used to build a base. - 2.50 sub-membrane depressurization, n- A radon mitigation technique designed to maintain lower air pressure in the space under a soil gas retarder membrane than above it by use of an ASD fan drawing air from beneath the membrane. - 2.51 sub-slab depressurization, n- A soil gas mitigation technique designed to maintain lower air pressure under a floor slab than above it by use of an ASD fan installed in the soil gas system piping that draws air from below the floor slab. - 2.52 termination bar, n- A mechanical fastening component for securing the edges of soil gas retarder membranes. commonly made of rigid stainless steel, aluminum, or plastic.
+Other methods and products, where suitable for the environment, can be an equivalent method, including wood strips and flexible plastics adequately anchored. - 2.53 thermal envelope, n- The basement walls, exterior walls, floors, ceilings, and any other building element or assemblies that enclose conditioned space or provide a boundary between conditioned space and exterior or unconditioned space. - 2.54 townhouse, n- A single-family dwelling unit constructed in a group of three or more attached units where each unit extends from the foundation to the roof and has a yard or public way on at least two sides. - 2.55 trunks, n- Air duct piping.
 See Main Trunks and Secondary Trunks - 2.56 units, n- Dwellings or non-residential areas. - 2.57 zero net energy building, n- A building that is optimally efficient, and over the course of a year, generates energy onsite, using clean renewable resources, in a quantity equal to or greater than the total amount of energy consumed onsite.